 Winter hiking in a canyon was one of the things I wanted to do in Kleinwalsertal, Vorarlberg.
 Hence, I seized the opportunity and made a winter hike in the Breitachklamm Gorge.
-I have hiked in many beautiful canyons all around Austria, but never during winter.
-The snow-covered landscape offered a distinctly different atmosphere and a […]
+I have hiked in many beautiful canyons around Austria, but never during winter.
+The snow-covered landscape offered a distinctly different atmosphere and a wonderful […]

 Other winter activities